stylo019/SkyWall-HardCore-Mode-3.3.5-WoW/README.md

 2. Follow the installation instructions specific to your WoW server version (AzerothCore, TrinityCore, etc.).
 3. Enable the Lua Module module in your server.
 4. Add the HardCorelua scripts in the folder 'lua_script'.
-5. Add the SQL script in your Database. 'add npc 666, add item 666, create hardcore guild
+5. Add the SQL script in your Database. 'add npc 666, add item 666, create hardcore guild'
-6. Use command in game to add the npc " .add npc 666 "
+6. Use command in game to add the npc <.add npc 666>
 8. Enjoy the Hardcore mode!

 ## Contribution